Understanding OPCF 20: Loss of Use Coverage

 How Does OPCF 20 Work?

-When you have a claim under your collision or comprehensive insurance that requires your vehicle to be in the shop for repairs, OPCF 20 steps in to cover the cost of a rental vehicle.
-The coverage kicks in immediately after the claim is accepted and lasts until your vehicle is repaired or replaced, or until you reach your policy's coverage limit.
+When you have a valid claim under your collision or comprehensive insurance that requires your vehicle to be repaired or replaced, OPCF 20 steps in to cover the cost of a rental vehicle or equivalent transportation.
+The coverage begins immediately after your claim is accepted and continues until:

 Coverage Limits and Costs